rachelvansciver/SAACO3/access/IAM.md

 ```
 - restrict by client IP
 - restrict by target region
-- restrict by tag(user and ressouce)
+- restrict by tag(user and resource)
 - force mfa
 - account org
 ### Trust Policy
-- Defines/Limits which ressource an asume the IAM role
+- Defines/Limits which resource can assume the IAM role

 ## Password Policy